alexjvr1/R.temp/mtDNA_LabBook.md

 ##Date Divergence

 1. Beast
-  - Using % calibration from literature
+  - Using % calibration from literature (Veith et al. 2003 found equal rates among lineages.
+The expected rate is 1.3% per My)
   - Using a fossil calibration (Veith et al. 2003)

 For time calibration

 - When there's a biogeographical calibration point, use a normal distribution

 - possible calibration points for me: